scalameta/scalameta/RELEASING.md

 * Choose the right version number:
   * `x.0.0` is reserved for incompatible changes and require a milestone cycle.
   * `x.y.0` is reserved for compatible changes.
-  * `x.y.z` is reserved for bugfixes that don't change the public API or the SemanticDB schema.
+  * `x.y.z` is reserved for bugfixes that don't change the public API, the SemanticDB schema and major/minor versions of our dependencies.
   * For more details, consult [versioning policy](VERSIONING.md).
 * Tag the release:
   * The tag must be called `vx.y.z`, e.g. `v3.0.0`.
   * `git tag -a vx.y.z -m "vx.y.z"`
   * `git push upstream --tags`
   * Do not create a release on GitHub just yet.
 Creating a release on GitHub sends out a notification to repository watchers, and the release isn't ready for that yet.
 * Wait for [the Travis CI job](https://travis-ci.org/scalameta/scalameta/branches) in Active Branches to build the binaries and stage them to Sonatype.
 * While waiting for Travis, update the milestones: